Walkers with Fjällräven, Travel Backpacks

 Kajka: trekking backpack for long distances and heavy loads

 Kajka is built for multi-day trekking with a supportive, adjustable carry and a layout that makes remote travel simpler.
 A robust wooden frame underpins the suspension system, helping transfer weight to the hips.
-Front, side and lower access points take the rummage out of camp set-up, while the wet/dry front pocket separates damp layers.
-Safety touches—such as an integrated whistle and reflective rain cover—add proper visibility.
+Front, side and lower access points take the rummage out of camp setup, while the wet and dry front pocket separates damp layers.
+Safety touches, such as an integrated whistle and reflective rain cover, add useful visibility.

-• Supportive fit: a height-adjustable back system and padded hip belt distribute weight for steady progress.
+• Supportive fit: a height-adjustable back system and padded hip belt distribute weight for steadier progress.

-• Practical access: top load plus front zip panel; side zips to reach buried items without unpacking.
+• Practical access: top load plus front zip panel, with side zips to reach buried items without unpacking.

 • Trekking detail: compression straps, gear attachment points and a tough base for rough ground.

-Choose Kajka when you’re carrying camping gear, food and water for days at a time and need dependable structure and comfort.
+Choose Kajka when you’re carrying camping gear, food and water for days at a time and need dependable structure and comfort under load.
+For longer trips, the Fjällräven backpack collection makes it easier to compare Kajka against lighter or simpler carry systems.

 Which pack suits which trip?

-• Weekend city break, hand luggage only: Travel Pack for clamshell packing and easy access at gates.
+• Weekend city break, hand luggage only: Travel Pack for clamshell packing and easier access at gates.

 • Active long weekend with mixed kit: Splitpack for the two-compartment layout and backpack carry.